phil-barrett/RP23CNC/README.md

 Looking at how UART1 shares pins with the digital I/O section.
 The configuration options are too confusing.
 I will remove the ones from the bottom of the board and connect TX directly to the RP2350 pin.
 On top, I will have a 2 way jumper (3 pin) that can be used to select RX or Digital In 3.
 This prevents the possibility of 2 external devices coming in conflict (one driving the pin high, the other low).

 ### General usability and cosmetic cleanup
 Did general clean up in preparation for the third build, V0.96.
 Silkscreen tweaks, word smithing.
 Moved Spindle LED to a cleaner location.
-Changed Aux+Out_2/PWM selection from 0R resistor to 3 pin header to be consistent with other similar selections and more user friendly.
+Changed Aux_Out_2/PWM selection from 0R resistor to 3 pin header to be consistent with other similar selections and more user friendly.
+I am hoping that this will be the final pre-release build.

 ## Mar 18
 ### UART Day!